Alex-Costea/Wiles/README.md

 ```
 let min := fun(list : list(int)) -> int?
 begin
-    if list.size = 0 do
+    when list.size = 0 do
         yield nothing
     let var min_value := list @ 0
     for x in list from 1 do
-        if x < min_value do
+        when x < min_value do
             min_value := x
     yield min_value
 end

 let list := [10, 3, 55, 8] : int
 let result := min(list)
-when result is nothing do
+when result is int do
-    writeline("Error: no min found!")
+    writeline("Min found: " + result)
 otherwise do
-    writeline("Min found: " + result)
+    writeline("Error: no min found!")
 ```